 Emergency Rooster CPR

 It was slowly dying and having a hard time breathing.
 Blowing into the rooster’s beak cleared it’s airway, giving it a chance to continue in the next round.

-A Champion Emerges…
+A Champion Emerges

 Unfortunately there was no hope for this guy.
-The winner kept attacking, landing repeated blows with it’s metal spur.
-Blood gushed from a gash on his opponent’s neck.
+The champion kept attacking, landing repeated blows with the metal spur.
+Blood gushed from a gash on the opponent’s neck.

 Finally the ref stopped the match and announced a winner.
 Even with his bird clearly on the brink of death, the handler wasn’t very happy.
 He thought the match should continue.